 For those reasons it is very popular for RVers.
 A propane system of some sort can be found on most RV’s, so make sure to check out the propane system when you go to buy an RV.

 Since propane is a commodity that must be replaced, many new RVers ask “How much propane does an RV use?”
-Under normal usage: refrigerator, cooking, limited heater use, a 20lb tank should last better than a week.
+Under normal usage: refrigerator, cooking, limited heating system use, a 20lb tank should last better than a week.

 RV Propane Tank Types and Sizes